vmware-tanzu-learning/cf4devs/site/content/core-concepts/resource-names.md

 ## GUIDs

 Along with resource names, objects created in Cloud Foundry are assigned a globally unique identifier (GUID).
 Like resource names, an object's GUID will sometimes be passed to CLI commands.
-Unlike resource names, guids are globally unique.
+Unlike resource names, GUIDs are globally unique.

 ## Renaming